 Usability testing evaluates a product by testing it on real users to gain feedback used to direct future changes or iterations of the product.
-During this week, you’ll learn and use Sketch in order to create high quality renderings of their creation.
+During this week, you’ll learn and use prototyping tools in order to create high quality renderings of their creation.

-This week you will continue working on wireframe creations with Sketch, and from there, work on your live click-through prototypes and final projects.
+This week you will continue working on wireframe creations, and from there, work on your live click-through prototypes and final projects.

 During the last week of this course, you will finish up your projects and give your final presentations during which you will receive critiques from teachers and peers.
 What will you create?

 Well-rounded developers are vital to an integrated tech community.
 Even the most beautifully coded web application will fail if it's not intuitive and fun to use.
 UI/UX design is the piece of the puzzle that ensures an application can find its audience.